Wednesday, 29 October 2025

 Mr. Wickramarathna conducting the workshop

 A two-day residential workshop aimed at developing the Handbook on Cascade Management Committee (CMC), organized by the Climate Smart Irrigated Agriculture Project (CSIAP), commenced today (01st) at the Rathnasiri Wickramanayake National Training Centre (RWNTC), Hanthana.
-The event was held under the patronage of Mr. Saman Bandulasena, Project Director, CSIAPThe workshop brings together Provincial Deputy Project Directors, Institutional Development and Capacity Building (IDCB) Specialists, and selected specialists from the Project Management Unit (PMU) of CSIAP, to collaboratively design a comprehensive reference guide for strengthening CMCs across project areas.
+The event was held under the patronage of Mr. Saman Bandulasena, Project Director, CSIAPThe workshop brings together Provincial Deputy Project Directors, Institutional Development and Capacity Building (IDCB) Specialists, and selected specialists from the Project Management Unit (PMU) of the CSIAP, to collaboratively design a comprehensive reference guide for strengthening CMCs across project areas.

 Mr. Bandulasena addressing the audience